bunbohue19/Multi-label_Text_Classification/README.md

 # Multi-label Text Classification

-This is the implementation for the Multi-label Text Classification task
+Fine-tuning BERT to predict one or more labels for a given input text

 ## Requirements
+Python >= 3.6

-Listed in: requirements.txt
+Others are listed in: requirements.txt

 ```bash
 pip install -r requirements.txt